bradparker/bradparker.com/site/content/posts/2019-12-25-getting-close-to-the-conceptual-metal.md

 title: Getting close to the conceptual metal
 tags: development
 description: |
-  Writing software can give us the ability to take a seemingly impossibly abstract idea and use it to create a runnable program.
+  Writing software can give us the ability to take a nearly impossibly abstract idea and use it to create a runnable program.

   In this post we're to talk about "fundamental things" and see how much we can build with them.